About Interpersonal Violence

 - These factors can be factors in an abusive partner’s life and exacerbate abuse but never cause it.

 - It is extremely hard to leave because abusive partners often isolate their partners from friends and family, threaten to harm themselves, refuse to accept the break up, and for many other reasons.
+Leaving a relationship is also the most dangerous time for a survivor of intimate partner violence.
 Not leaving does not negate or invalidate one’s experience with abuse.

 If you or someone you care about has experienced sexual harassment, sexual assault, or sexual exploitation, there are many resources available: